 - The German shepherd is the devoted third most intelligent out of all dog breeds.
 Poodle and Border Collies got a higher place than him.

-- The harmful bite of a GSD has approximately 240 pounds of force which are enough break bones, kill a human being and can cut tissue and muscles.
+- The venomous bite of a GSD has approximately 240 pounds of force which are enough break bones, kill a human being and can cut tissue and muscles.

-- A German Shepherd “Nemo” faithfully served in the Vietnam War was injured badly but attacked the enemy with bravery and gave an escape to his handler.
+- A German Shepherd “Nemo” faithfully served in the Vietnam War was poorly injured but attacked the enemy with bravery and gave an escape to his handler.

 - On the sight of 9/11, German Shepherds helps to rescue the injured people.
 They helped a lot to search survivors and had a vital role in giving comfort to distress people.